Kirlovon/monokai-ghostty/README.md

 1. Make sure you have [Deno](https://deno.land/) installed.

 2. Copy the original `.itermcolors` theme files to the `itermcolors` folder in the repo directory.
-You can get them from the [Monokai Pro](https://monokai.pro/iterm) website.
+You can get them from the official [Monokai Pro](https://monokai.pro/iterm) website.

 3. Run the generation script: